Country Guide - VAT in Spain

 E-invoicing

 Under Law 25/2013, e-invoicing and invoice accounting record keeping are mandatory in the public sector.
-All public institutions, regardless of their different units and departments, should receive e-invoices through a publicly open single common entry point, FACe.
+All public institutions, regardless of their various units and departments, should receive e-invoices through a publicly accessible, single, common entry point, FACe.

-Under Spanish regulations, from January 15, 2015, all invoices sent to the public sector, B2G transactions, should be submitted electronically, in a structured format, and electronically signed using a qualified certificate.
+Under Spanish regulations, as of January 15, 2015, all invoices sent to the public sector, B2G transactions, must be submitted electronically in a structured format and signed electronically using a qualified certificate.
 However, exceptions can be made for invoices not exceeding EUR 5,000.

-On the other hand, B2B e-invoicing has yet to be regulated.
-On February 2, 2024, the Spanish Ministry of Economic Affairs and the Ministry of Finance and Public Function presented to the Commission the last amendment to Law 18/2022, named ‘Crea y Crece.
+On the other hand, B2B e-invoicing remains unregulated.
+On February 2, 2024, the Spanish Ministries of Economic Affairs and Finance and Public Function presented to the Commission the latest amendment to Law 18/2022, titled ‘Crea y Crece’.

 Once approved, all B2B transactions should be supported exclusively by e-invoices, and the Tax Agency should authorize the software solutions used by taxpayers to generate, process, and validate those invoices.